Samyukta1189/cse5335-sxv0500-2/README.md

 #####3.
 Easy implementations

-     The easy or simple implementation is using MongoDb data source to insert and retrieve dataset into and from the MongoDb and selecting a datasource which satisfies all the requirements of having a primary and non-primary keys.
+     The easy or simple implementation are:
+     * Using MongoDb data source to insert and retrieve dataset into and from the MongoDb
+     * Selecting a datasource which satisfies all the requirements of having a primary and non-primary keys.

+#####4.
+Hard implementations

+    The difficult part of the implementation is:
+    * Using the postgres database in Windows.
+Installation of Postgres 9.5 in Windows requires to add the 'psql' environment variables to the %PATH% variable.
+    * When using json file to parse the csv attributes to json, a lot of data parse errors where reported which had to be    dentified and corrected before executions.